evannetwork/evannetwork.github.io/doc/Identity.md

 ---
-title: "Decentralized Identities"
+title: "Verified Identities"
 ---
-# Decentralized Identities
+# Verified Identities

 In evan.network everything, no matter if human, machine or organization has a decentralized, self-sovereign identity which enables them to interact with each other in a swift and trusted way.